hatimeria/HatimeriaExtJSBundle/Resources/doc/index.md

         {
             // your proccessing

+            // csrf protection must be disabled in this form, whole application, token transport to extjs is not implemented right now
             // Automatic response based on validation result, error list or clean succes message return new Form($form);
         }